bsmirnov12/ABDS-Project-1/geodata/Readme.md

 To determine central coordinates of Federal Electoral Districts (FED) suitable for quering Google Maps APIs.

+The result is saved in geodata.csv - this is the only file needed for the project

 ## Data Sources

 ### Statistics Canada